 \section{Methodology}

-In this section we introduce a self-supervised framework for training autoencoders to detect anomalies in images.
-We describe the objective function, the data generation process during training, and our choice of model architecture.
+In the following, we formally introduce our self-supervised framework for training a model to detect and localize anomalous regions in images.
+More precisely, we describe the objective function, the form of input modifications during training and our choice of the model architecture.